Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification

 \subsection{Main results}

 We start by first describing the soundness guarantee achieved by our parallel RSP protocol.
 Intuitively, the goal of our protocol is to guarantee that the prover has prepared a quantum state of the form $H^{\theta_1} \proj{v_1} H^{\theta_1} \ot \dots \ot H^{\theta_n} \proj{v_n} H^{\theta_n}$, where $\vec{v}, \vec{\theta} \in \{0, 1\}^n$.
 Additionally, the prover should not have any information about $\vec v$ and $\vec \theta$ beyond what is contained in its BB84 states, while the verifier should know both $\vec v$ and $\vec \theta$.
-Our protocol achieves a guarantee of this kind assuming the quantum-intractability of the \emph{Learning with Errors} (LWE) problem introduced by Regev~\cite{lwe}.
-Our main result is the following (see \ref{thm:final_rigidity} for the corresponding formal statement): \begin{theorem}[Informal] There exists an interactive protocol between a classical verifier and a computationally bounded quantum prover such that the following holds assuming the quantum-intractability of LWE.
-For any number $n$ of BB84 states and any basis choice $\vec \theta \in \bits^n$, the verifier and prover's final joint state $\sigma_{WP}$ conditioned on the prover being accepted in the protocol satisfies
+Our protocol achieves a guarantee of this kind assuming the quantum-intractability of the \emph{Learning with Errors} (LWE) problem (with quantum advice, see \cref{rem:advice_state}) introduced by Regev~\cite{lwe}.
+Our main result is the following (see \ref{thm:final_rigidity} for the corresponding formal statement): \begin{theorem}[Informal] There exists an interactive protocol between a classical verifier and a computationally bounded quantum prover such that the following holds assuming the quantum-intractability of LWE (with quantum advice).
+Fix a number $n$ of BB84 states and let $W$ and $P$ be the verifier's and prover's systems at the end of the protocol, respectively.
+Then there exists an isometry $V: P \to QP'$ (for $\H_Q \cong (\C^2)^{\ot n}$ and $P'$ arbitrary) and an additional (subnormalised) state $\alpha_{P'}$ such that for any basis choice $\vec \theta \in \bits^n$, the protocol's final state $\sigma_{WP}$ conditioned on the prover being accepted satisfies